JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

            // Asynchronously retrieves information about rocket launches val response: LaunchListResponse =
                httpClient.get("https://lldev.thespacedevs.com/2.3.0/launches/previous/?mode=list&limit=10&format=json").body()
-           // Gets the latest successful launch
+           // Gets the latest launch (in the response they are sorted from newest to oldest)
-           // (in the response they are sorted from newest to oldest) val lastSuccessLaunch = response.results.first { it.status.id == 3 }
+           // that was successful (API marks these with status.id 3) val lastSuccessLaunch = response.results.first { it.status.id == 3 }
-           // Converts the launch timestamp to local time.
+           // Converts the launch timestamp to local time val date = Instant.parse(lastSuccessLaunch.launchDateUTC)
+               .toLocalDateTime(TimeZone.currentSystemDefault())

            // Date is displayed in the "MMMM DD, YYYY" format,
-           // for example, "OCTOBER 5, 2022"
+           // for example, "JULY 5, 2026"
-           val date = Instant.parse(lastSuccessLaunch.launchDateUTC)
-               .toLocalDateTime(TimeZone.currentSystemDefault())

-           return "$date"
+           return "${date.month} ${date.day}, ${date.year}"
        }

        // Builds the final string for the UI using